 -

-A person can lose focus on school when anxiety controls appearance routines. ________ their grades can suffer.
+A person can lose focus on school when anxiety controls appearance routines. their grades can suffer.

 Consequently, / However, / For instance, / In addition,